Australian owned and operated. Supporting Australian small businesses for 10 years.

 As of October 2022, there were 12.7 million registered users of PayID.
 And according to the New Payments Platform Australia (NPPA), 47% of PayID users use this payment method weekly.
 Meanwhile, 68% of PayID users said that they would use it more often if offered as a payment option by businesses.

 Aside from speeding up transactions, this digital payment method also reduces the errors associated with entering long bank account numbers.
 As for businesses, the immediate transfer of funds enabled by PayID can improve cash flow.
+It also allows for convenient settlement of funds directly into a business bank account, giving businesses the flexibility to keep or switch to their preferred business bank.
 It also helps reduce the administrative burden of managing payments.

 Digital Wallet Services

-Apple Pay, Google Pay, and Samsung Pay are among the digital wallets becoming popular today.
+Apple Pay, Google Pay, Samsung Pay, and American Express are among the digital wallets and card options becoming popular today.
 These platforms use NFC technology to transmit data over short distances, particularly between a mobile device and a payment terminal.

 According to Statista, 54% of Australian consumers identified it as one of their most common online payment methods.